dfyvece/CourseProject/FinalDocumentation.md

 1. a `searcher` library crate, that includes generic indexing and query functions to allow multiple search strategies.

 Development on the backend requires `cargo` to be installed and available in the path.

+Backend files are found in the `src-tauri/` directory.
+The main source code is nested in the `src-tauri/src/` directory.

 #### Searcher Library